 On top of coursework and placements, my research has required me to teach 25 mindfulness courses (some last year and some this year).
 My study investigates the results for those completing different types of 8-week mindfulness courses: everyday mindfulness (informal mindfulness only); mindfulness of breath only; and body scan.
-Running these courses has been an amazing experience and I feel blessed to have been able to offer this opportunity to so many in the community.
+Running these courses has been an amazing experience and I feel blessed to have been able to offer this opportunity to so many in the individuals.
 While I have not yet analysed any data regarding the differences in participant outcomes for each type of course, I know that many benefited regardless of the course completed.
 Running these courses, along with my own practice of mindfulness, has convinced me of the value of these techniques.
 I am so grateful to have been able to learn these skills for my own life and also to have the skills to be able to teach mindfulness to my clients when I finally become a practicing psychologist.
 (Thanks Bruno.)

 Marise Fallon, BSc.